Cellular agriculture: Wood

 In 2022, scientists reported the first 3D-printed lab-grown wood.
-It is unclear if it could ever be used on a commercial scale (e.g. with sufficient production efficiency and quality).
+It is unclear if it can be used on a commercial scale (e.g. with sufficient production efficiency and quality).

 Academic programs

 New Harvest Cultured Tissue Fellowship at Tufts University

 A joint program between New Harvest and the Tissue Engineering Research Center (TERC), an NIH-supported initiative established in 2004 to advance tissue engineering.
 The fellowship program offers funding for Masters and PhD students at Tufts university who are interested in bioengineering tunable structures, mechanics, and biology into 3D tissue systems related to their utility as foods.

 Conferences

 New Harvest Conference

 New Harvest brings together pioneers in the cellular agriculture and new, interested parties from industry and academia to share relevant learnings for cellular agriculture's path moving forward.
 The Conference has been held in San Francisco, California, Brooklyn, New York, and is currently held in Cambridge, Massachusetts.